The Beginner's Guide to Booking Engines in Hotels

 It allows prospective hotel guests to book their stay directly on the hotel’s own website.
-Some hotels also use their booking engine on their social media pages.
+Some hotels also use their booking engine to receive reservations via their social media pages.

 What are the benefits of using a hotel booking engine?

 The primary benefit of using a booking engine on a hotel’s own website is the reduction or elimination of commission fees.
 When guests book with the hotel directly, it eliminates the commission fees a hotel needs to pay to the on-line travel agencies (OTAs) or any other distribution provider.
 The savings can be as high as 30% in some cases.

 Another benefit is the retention of control of the entire marketing channel.
 By receiving guest bookings directly, hotels maintain full control of the marketing channel before, during and after their stay.
 This opens up opportunities such as cross-selling or upselling to the guest.
 It also allows direct relationship to be built to further on-line marketing efforts.

 From the hotel’s perspective, the direct booking process is more efficient by cutting the workload for the front desk staff.
 By accepting reservations on-line, the reception team can focus more on serving guests during check-in and check-out.
 The hotel can also receive on-line reservations around the clock 24⁄7, even at times when the reception may not be open.

 What features does a booking engine need to have?

 The hotel booking engine should be flexible enough to customise the UI of the booking pages to the look and feel of the hotel’s own website.
 This is to ensure a smooth user experience.

 Multi-language and multi-currency support to simplify the booking process and minimize friction for international audiences.
 If a hotel regularly welcomes international guests, research shows that displaying prices in their local currency can improve the bottom line.